Emotional eating isn’t just about food.

 this can affect both your physical wellbeing and your relationship with yourself.

-Eating patterns are not just about willpower, they are often shaped by deeper habits,
+Eating patterns are not just about willpower, they are often shaped by deeper habits, associations, and emotional responses.

 Over time, the mind can begin to link food with comfort, relief, or distraction.